cPanel Addon and Parked Domains: How to manage them

 When you sign up for a website with any host, you might have noticed that their plan allows you to create multiple domains.
-You will own a single account, and the domains, no matter how many, will all reside under the same account and utilize the resources associated to that single account.
-In cPanel, such domains are called addon domains and parked domains.
+You will own a single account, and the domains, no matter how many, will all reside under the same account and utilize the resources associated to a that single account.
+In cPanel, such domains are addon domains and parked domains.
 This post describes in detail what exactly do these domains stand for, and how they can be created through cPanel.

 cPanel, undoubtedly, is the favourite hosting control panel for most people. cPanel allows the creation of extra domains in two ways.
 This article includes two topics:

 Now let us see how to create an addon domain through cPanel interface.